Skip to content

 After a few hours of wear, disposable gloves start to lose their strength and their protective barrier starts to degrade.
 This means you won’t be protected against injuries, chemicals, and viruses.

-That leaves you with the question of how to dispose of nitrile gloves.
-It should go without saying but we’ll say it anyway: never, ever, throw your used gloves on the ground so that someone else can deal with them!
+That leaves you with the question of what to do with your gloves when you’re finished with them.
+It should go without saying: never, ever, throw your used gloves on the ground so that someone else can deal with them!

 If your gloves are contaminated, such as because they’ve been exposed to germs, you’ll want to ensure that you throw them away properly.